nottejas/Level-Up/README.md

 A productivity task management application designed for a 21-day challenge.
 Track your tasks, earn points for completing them, and visually monitor your progress through a 21-day journey with day-by-day tracking.

+> **Security Notice:** If you've cloned this repository before June 2023, please note that MongoDB credentials were previously exposed in the codebase.
+These credentials have been rotated and removed.
+Please use environment variables as described in the installation section.

 ![App Screenshot](screenshot.png)

 ## Features